 Given a planar graph , its geometric dual

-is constructed by placing a vertex in each region of
+is constructed by placing a vertex in each graph

 in common, joining the corresponding vertices by an edge